O. Tommy Turnquest

 Orville Alton Thompson "Tommy" Turnquest, CBE (born 16 November 1959) is a Bahamian politician.

-Education and career
+Early life and education

 Turnquest was born in 1959 in Nassau.
 He is the son of Sir Orville Turnquest, a former Governor-General, and Lady Edith Turnquest.
 He attended St Anne's High School in Nassau and Malvern College in England.
-He was also enrolled in the University of Western Ontario in Canada.
-He has worked at the Canadian Imperial Bank of Commerce.
-During his banking career, he was the manager of the East Bay Street Branch until the general election in August 1992.
+He also attended the University of Western Ontario in Canada.

+Before running for Parliament, Turnquest worked for the Canadian Imperial Bank of Commerce.
+He was the manager of the bank's East Bay Street Branch, Nassau, until the general election of August 1992.